-We anticipate that up to 6 applicants will receive funding as part of this call for applications:
+We anticipate that up to six applicants will receive funding as part of this call for applications in the following streams:

 - Research Project Support: You can request up to $100,000 for an individual research project grant from CMHC.
 You must provide a minimum of 25% (cash and/or in-kind contributions

 - Planning Activity Support: You can request up to $50,000 from CMHC.
 You must provide a minimum of 25% (cash and/or in-kind contributions) of the total amount requested.

 CMHC’s contribution to the amount available for this initiative is subject to availability of funds.
 These funds are determined by an annual vote by parliamentary appropriations and the conditions that may be attached to them.

 Duration: Funds must be used within 2 years of release.

 The types of in-kind contributions that are recognized and considered eligible are:

 - employee salaries (i.e. the salary o an employee not listed on the application form)